 (i) Order of return of title IV funds—(1) Loans.
 Unearned funds returned by the institution or the student, as appropriate, in accordance with paragraph (g) or (h) of this section respectively, must be credited to outstanding balances on title IV loans made to the student or on behalf of the student for the payment period or period of enrollment for which a return of funds is required.
 Those funds must be credited to outstanding balances for the payment period or period of enrollment for which a return of funds is required in the following order:

-(i) Unsubsidized Federal Stafford loans.

-(ii) Subsidized Federal Stafford loans.

-(iii) Unsubsidized Federal Direct Stafford loans.
+(i) Unsubsidized Federal Direct Stafford loans.

-(iv) Subsidized Federal Direct Stafford loans.
+(ii) Subsidized Federal Direct Stafford loans.

-(v) Federal Perkins loans.

-(vi) Federal PLUS loans received on behalf of the student.

-(vii) Federal Direct PLUS received on behalf of the student.
+(iii) Federal Direct PLUS received on behalf of the student.

 (2) Remaining funds.
 If unearned funds remain to be returned after repayment of all outstanding loan amounts, the remaining excess must be credited to any amount awarded for the payment period or period of enrollment for which a return of funds is required in the following order: